mtsuszycki/kubectl-explain-freemind/README.md

 # kubectl-explain-freemind

-Create a mind map from 'kubectl explain' so the whole kubectl API can be viewed (in mindmup.com or freemind) as a big tree, a mind map, with descriptions, to visualize kubectl api objects and their relations.
+Create a mind map from 'kubectl explain' so the whole kubectl API (e.g YAML structure) can be viewed (in mindmup.com or freemind) as a big tree, a mind map, with descriptions, to visualize kubectl api objects and their relations.

 Great thing about MindMup is that it can collapse branches or subtrees, so having a full Kube API tree with